projectestac/odissea/html/question/type/coderunner/docs/index.md

 running many millions of student quiz question submissions in Python, C, JavaScript, PHP, Octave and Matlab.
 It is used in laboratory work, assignments, tests and exams in multiple courses.
-In recent years CodeRunner has spread around the world and as of August 2025 is installed nearly 4000 Moodle sites worldwide (see [here](https://moodle.org/plugins/stats.php?plugin=qtype_coderunner)), with at least some of its language strings translated into 20 other languages (see [here](https://moodle.org/plugins/translations.php?plugin=qtype_coderunner])).
+In recent years CodeRunner has spread around the world and as of April 2026 is installed on around 4000 Moodle sites worldwide (see [here](https://moodle.org/plugins/stats.php?plugin=qtype_coderunner)), with at least some of its language strings translated into 20 other languages (see [here](https://moodle.org/plugins/translations.php?plugin=qtype_coderunner])).